guillaumew16/discord-bot-verif-eth-email/README.md

 - The `transportOptions` field is passed directly to nodemailer.createTransport, which is documented here: https://nodemailer.com/smtp/
 - The `theGuildId` field holds the ID of the (unique) discord server that should be using this bot.
 (Yes we support only serving one server, since that is exactly our goal.)
 - The `tokenTTL` field is in hours
+- The `commonSalt` field is used to "salt" the nethz before hashing them (otherwise we risk dictionary attack, since nethz's are short).
+Note that we use a common salt for all nethz's, contrary to what is usually meant by "salting" (typically for passwords), since we don't have keys (typically username), just the hashed values.

 ## Notes for devs
 (This is, and will remain, a really small project, so we dump here whatever would normally be in a CONTRIBUTING file)